FREE SHIPPING on 2 LBs or more!

 Dan Streetman and Jose Antonio Salaverria on the Finca San Francisco coffee farm of El Salvador.
 Clouds and mountains in the background.

-Jose Antonio Jr, and Andres are about the same age as I am, so we hit it off, sharing our experiences through random texts, as we got engaged, married and later had kids.
+Jose Antonio Jr and Andres are about the same age as I am, so we hit it off, sharing our experiences through random texts, as we got engaged, married and later had kids.
 I’d attend one of their weddings, and every year we had a few days together.
 I learned so much from them about coffee farming and processing, and they always indulged me, when I’d sneak out to the wet mill after dinner to watch the coffee processing through the night.
-Translating for me, my attempts to ask questions of the mill workers in my broken Spanish.
-In turn they’d ask me to cup the coffees from the farm they were starting together or about what was happening in the US market with coffee roasters, or what I had seen on other farms in my travels to various countries.
+They'd translate for me, smoothing my attempts to ask questions of the mill workers in my broken Spanish.
+In turn, they’d ask me to cup the coffees from the farm they were starting together, or pick my brain about what was happening in the US market with coffee roasters, or what I had seen on other farms in my travels to various countries.

 Andres Salaverria inspecting honey processed coffee, at the JASAL mill in Las Cruces El Salvador.

 Years go on, and things change, but some things stick with you.
 This coffee has been with me, through 4 jobs, living in 3 states, getting married, having kids, and now starting a company.
-Jose Antonio Jr moved on from the family business about a year ago, but when I bought this coffee I texted Andres to share the news.
+Jose Antonio Jr moved on from the family business in 2019, but when I first bought this coffee for Bird and Bear I texted Andres to share the news.
 He instantly responded with enthusiasm sharing well wishes for our new endeavor and how proud he was that we had chosen their coffee to be our first.

 In that, I hope it will be the first of many more years to come.
 Cheers Andres, hope to come visit you and Finca San Francisco again very soon.